 What’s the deal with the way critics talk about wine?
 Otherwise sensible people become astonishingly fanciful when it comes to describing how wines taste.
 This is certainly true of me and my WRO colleagues, as well as scores of other writers, bloggers and commentators.
-In our attempt to make sense of what we taste, we employ extravagant imagery, referring to all sorts of fruits, vegetables, herbs and spices, as well as even more exotic ingredients such as graphite, tobacco and horse manure, none of which are actually in any wine that anyone would want to drink.
+In our attempt to make sense of what we taste, we employ extravagant imagery, referring to all sorts of fruits, vegetables, herbs and spices, as well as even more exotic ingredients including graphite, pipe tobacco, bacon fat, and horse manure, none of which are actually in any wine that anyone would want to drink.

 The problem isn’t confined to critics.
 Vintners, or their publicists, use much the same vocabulary, as a glance at almost any winery’s website will make clear.
 Consumers are usually less florid, but only because they’re more likely to just call a wine good, or perhaps more honestly, simply to say that they like it.